ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ~~~
 {: #fig-arch title="Architecture"}

+MikeO: While I understand that this image matches exactly the RATS architecture, I feel that we have lost something in that we no longer have the Attesting Environment collecting Claims about both the HSM itself and about application keys.
+I would like to go back to the original diagram.

 {{fig-arch}} depicts a typical workflow where an external tool queries the HSM
 for the status of one or more cryptographic keys that it is protecting ("Application Keys").
 The "Presenter" may be, for example, a command-line or graphical user interface which will display